telerik/ajax-docs/api/server/Telerik.Web.UI/RadDock.md

 ## Properties

+###  AllowedZones `String[]`

+Specifies the UniqueNames of the RadDockZone controls, where
+            the RadDock control will be allowed to dock.

 ###  AutoPostBack `Boolean`

 Gets or sets a value, indicating whether the control will initiate postback
             when it is docked/undocked or its position changes.
 The default value is false.

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

 ###  Closed `Boolean`